 That was the process for discovering what works in encouraging peak performance; we’ll go into the content of their findings in a future article.
 You can get the whole of their strategies for peak performance in the book Beyond Performance: How Great Organizations Build Ultimate Competitive Advantage by Scott Keller and Colin Price.

 Practical Appreciative Inquiry facilitator training

-If you would like to become confident in applying Appreciative Inquiry at all levels, from organisational change to 1 to 1 coaching, book your place on the Practical Appreciative Inquiry facilitator training on 18-19 March in the UK, if that’s the right thing for your professional development right now.
+If you would like to become confident in applying Appreciative Inquiry at all levels, from organisational change to 1 to 1 coaching and interviewing, book your place on the Practical Appreciative Inquiry facilitator training starting soon!

 Image by guitargoa/sxc.hu